 Post graduation she served as a Teacher in Mt.
 Lebanon School District.
 Later, she began a long career in Peters Township School District as a teacher of students and staff eventually migrating into a position as Manager of IT resources for the School District.
 In this position her duties included implementing and supporting scheduling and grading software for the school system.
 Roxanne officially retired from this position in 2008, but continued serving as an outside contractor to the school district until moving to the DFW Metroplex in 2011.
 Roxanne was married to her husband, Howard, for over 49 years until he lost a long battle with Parkinson’s disease in 2017.

-"RD" was commissioned in the US Air Force in 1978 and served proudly for 31 years both on active duty and in the Air Force Reserves.
+"RD" was commissioned in the US Air Force (AF) in 1978 and served proudly for 31 years both on active duty and in the Air Force Reserves.
 Following Pilot Training at Reese AFB, TX, he flew the RF-4C, F-5A, F-4D, F-4E, F-16A and the T-38.
 His favorite flying assignments included F-5 Fighter Instructor Pilot at Korat Royal Thai Air Base (1983), in the Reserves at Bergstrom AFB, TX (1985-1993), and his last flying assignment at the Euro-NATO Joint Jet Pilot Training program, Sheppard AFB, TX (2000-2001).
-RD had the honor to hold two flying Squadron Commander positions in the AETEC Reserve Associate Instructor program - one at Vance AFB, OK and one at Sheppard AFB, TX.
-Post 9/11, Colonel Johnson held several Headquarters leadership positions retiring from the Air Force in June 2009 as the 701st Combat Operations Squadron Commander where his operational assignment was as an Air and Space Operations Director on the 7th Air Force Battle Staff at Osan Air Base , Korea.
+RD had the honor to hold two flying Squadron Commander positions in the AETC Reserve Associate Instructor program - one at Vance AFB, OK and one at Sheppard AFB, TX.
+Post 9/11, Colonel Johnson held several Headquarters leadership positions retiring from the AF in June 2009 as the 701st Combat Operations Squadron Commander where his operational mission assignment was as an Air and Space Operations Director on the 7th AF Battle Staff at Osan Air Base, Republic of South Korea.

 RD started an airline career with American Airlines (AA) in late 1984.
-He is currently a Captain/Check Airman conducting International line and simulator training at AA training headquarters in Dallas Fort Worth.
-While at AA Captain Johnson has flown the Boeing 727, 757, 767, 737 and the McDonnell Douglas MD-80.
-Additionally, he has served in the positions of Human Factors Instructor, Program Developer and as Check Airman, Fleet Captain and Fleet Training Manager of the MD-80 aircraft.
-He is currently on the "Go Team" to assist in the unlikely event of an accident, has served on the High Altitude Upset Committee, ran industry seminars and conducted several accident/incident investigations for the airline.
+He retired after 35 years, Sep 2019, as a Captain/Check Airman conducting International line and simulator training at the AA training headquarters in Dallas-Ft Worth.
+While at AA, Captain Johnson has flown the Boeing 727, 757, 767, 737 and the McDonnell Douglas MD-80.
+Additionally, he has served in the positions of Human Factors Instructor/Program Developer, Fleet Captain and the Fleet Training Manager.
+He is a former "Go Team Member" assisting in the unlikely event of an accident, has served on the High Altitude Upset Committee, ran industry seminars and conducted several accident/incident investigations for the airline.

-Captain Johnson has extensive relations with the FAA from his management and check airman background at the airline as well as from serving as a part time consultant and Director of Safety Management Systems and Director of Operations for a Part 142 aviation Training School overseeing 5 different aircraft types: Airbus 320, MD-80, B-727, B-737, B-757/767.
+Captain Johnson has extensive relations with the FAA from his management and Check Airman background at the airline as well as from serving as a part-time consultant.
+As the Director of Safety Management Systems and Director of Operations for a Part 142 Aviation Training School he oversaw 5 different aircraft types: Airbus 320, MD-80, B-727, B-737, B-757/767.
+Today he enhances those FAA relationships as Chairman’s Part 135 Chief Pilot with the North Texas FSDO.

-RD has flown over 15,000 hours in 30+ aircraft.
-His education includes a BS from the United Sates Air Force Academy and an MBA from the University of Phoenix.
-RD is a former USAF Safety Board President and a graduate as well as Adjunct Professor for Human Factors in Aviation Safety from the USC Vitebri Aviation Safety and Security Program.
-RD Joined Chairman in 2015.
+RD has flown over 16,000 safe hours in 30+ aircraft and currently flies the CJ3+ and King Air.
+His education includes a BS from the United States Air Force Academy and an MBA from the University of Phoenix.
+RD is a former USAF Safety Board President, plus a graduate/instructor in Aviation Safety for the USC Viterbi Aviation Safety and Security Program.
+RD joined Chairman as a Director of Safety in 2015.
+In October of 2019 he also assumed the duties of Chief Pilot.
+In this role he will assist the organization utilizing his safety background and airline DNA in delivering a super safe, consistent and reliable product to our clients.

 After training to earn his FAA Airframe and Powerplant Mechanic's ratings John joined several small firms executing maintenance on a variety of aircraft, large and small.
 Next he spent several years at ATP, a large flight training concern where he earned his inspection authorization.